mulesoft-assets/template-sfdc2sfdc-account-migration/README.md

 ## businessLogic.xml<a name="businesslogicxml"/>
-Functional aspect of the kick is implemented on this XML, directed by one flow responsible of excecuting the logic.
+Functional aspect of the Template is implemented on this XML, directed by one flow responsible of excecuting the logic.
-For the pourpose of this particular Kick the *mainFlow* just excecutes a [Batch Job](http://www.mulesoft.org/documentation/display/current/Batch+Processing). which handles all the logic of it.
+For the pourpose of this particular Template the *mainFlow* just excecutes a [Batch Job](http://www.mulesoft.org/documentation/display/current/Batch+Processing). which handles all the logic of it.
 This flow has Exception Strategy that basically consists on invoking the *defaultChoiseExceptionStrategy* defined in *errorHandling.xml* file.

 ## errorHandling.xml<a name="errorhandlingxml"/>
 Contains a [Catch Exception Strategy](http://www.mulesoft.org/documentation/display/current/Catch+Exception+Strategy) that is only Logging the exception thrown (If so).
 As you imagine, this is the right place to handle how your integration will react depending on the different exceptions.

-# Testing the Kick <a name="testingthekick"/>
+# Testing the Template <a name="testingthetemplate"/>

-You will notice that the Kick has been shipped with test.
+You will notice that the Template has been shipped with test.
 These devidi them self into two categories:

 + Unit Tests